Phone-GWP-group

 Less is more…

-As with consideration of material colours, many businesses are pivoting towards minimalism.
+As with the consideration of material colours, many businesses are pivoting towards minimalism.

-A step and repeat pattern is another strong option for creating an impactful appearance using a single or very few colours.
+A step-and-repeat pattern is another strong option for creating an impactful appearance with a single or very few colours.

 Cardboard box with repeating printed pattern